Manpreet Singh Ayali

-Manpreet Singh Ayali (born 6 January 1975) is an Indian politician and leader of Shiromani Akali Dal in Punjab Legislative Assembly, and is currently Member of the Legislative Assembly of the Dakha Assembly constituency.
+Manpreet Singh Ayali (born 6 January 1975) is an Indian politician and leader of Shiromani Akali Dal in the Punjab Legislative Assembly, and is currently Member of the Legislative Assembly of the Dakha.

 Early life

 Ayali was born on 6 January 1975 to father Gurcharanjit Singh, a politician and agriculturalist.
 His father has served as Sarpanch of his village for 15 years.
 Ayali dropped out of college after completing Class 12.
 In 1998, he became president of agriculture society of his village and later served as sarpanch.
 In 2007, he became chairperson of Ludhiana Zila Parishad.

 Political career

 MLA, first term (2012-2017)

 He was first MLA from 2012 to 2017 for Shiromani Akali Dal.
 In 2014, Ayali contested for MP for the Ludhiana Lok Sabha Seat but lost in third place to Ravneet Singh Bittu.

 Ayali served as the Chairman of Zila Parishad Ludhiana from 2007 to 2013 and in 2013 he received the award for the Best Zila Parishad Chairman in the country in presence of the Prime Minister of India.